Student Research Assistant, Economic & Public Policy Research (Boston, MA [one position] and Hadley, MA [one position])

 Career Navigator, MassHire Greater Brockton Career Center (Brockton, MA)

 The Masshire Greater Brockton Career Center is a One-Stop Career Center managed by the University of Massachusetts Donahue Institute (UMDI) and overseen under a charter form the MassHire Greater Brockton Workforce Board (MHGBWB).
 The MassHire Greater Brockton Career Center is located in downtown Brockton and provides employment and training services to job seekers and businesses.

 The Career Navigator is responsible for working with individuals referred from the Neighborhood Works Housing Solutions Section 8 voucher program to help them identify a long-term (up to five years) career path that fits with available jobs in their region with good wages, benefits and opportunity for advancement.
 The Career Navigator supports the individual to identify any training or education needed, assist with accessing those education and training resources, and then through the employer relationships of the Career Center, support the individual to find a job, provide post-employment transition, and as desired by the individual, ongoing career-path coaching.

-Research Manager, Applied Research and Program Evaluation (Shrewsbury, MA; Boston, MA; Hadley, MA)
+Research Manager, Applied Research & Program Evaluation (Hadley, MA or Shrewsbury, MA)